 - To determine whether and to what extent acceptance of a power of attorney is mandated.
 GS 32C-1-116(a)(1)-(4).

 If the proceeding remains before the clerk and is not transferred to superior court, the clerk has the authority to enter declaratory relief under GS Chapter 1, Article 26, to the extent it is not inconsistent with the NCPOAA.
 GS 32C-1-116(a)(4).

 The NCPOAA excludes certain actions related to POAs from the clerk’s jurisdiction.
-The clerk does not have jurisdiction over the following actions and such actions must be filed before the superior court:
+The clerk does not have jurisdiction over the following actions:

 - To modify or amend a POA.

 - By or against creditors or debtors of an agent or principal.

 - Involving claims for monetary damages, including breach of fiduciary duty, fraud, and negligence.

 - To set aside a power of attorney based on undue influence or lack of capacity.

 - To recover property transferred or conveyed by an agent on behalf of a principal with the intent to hinder, delay, or defraud the principal’s creditors.